How to Use High Lift Hair Color

 3 - 4 levels

-High lift dye was invented to replace the use of bleach for those who didn't want to bleach their hair, but it is not interchangeable with bleach.
-The uses of high lift hair color are fairly constrained and it can only reliably be used on virgin hair that is already a dark blonde color, or at most a light brown shade.
+High lift dye was invented to replace the use of bleach for those who didn't want to bleach their hair, but it is not entirely interchangeable with bleach.
+The uses of this hair color is still constrained to how a dye is used and it can only reliably be used on virgin hair that is already a dark blonde or light brown color.

-A regular blonde hair dye mixed with 30 vol developer can lift around 2 - 3 levels, or in other words, lighten hair from dark blonde to a medium to light blonde color.
+A regular blonde hair dye mixed with 30 vol developer can lift around 2–3 levels, which is enough to lighten hair from dark blonde to a medium to light blonde color.
 It does this whilst toning the hair, whereas the use of bleach requires you to tone your hair separately as an additional step.
 High lift hair color offers a boost to lightening, equivalent to about 1 extra level on top of what a regular blonde dye would achieve.

 High lift or bleach?